*If your swimming pool is green or in need of a clean up do not drain it as your first option, Jim’s Pool Care can help.

 - Drain water slowly and monitor

-- Once drained, work as fast as you can – Do not leave pool unattended
+- Once drained, work as fast as you can.
+Do not leave pool unattended and refill as soon as possible.

 - Make sure your insured as even an expert approach can turn bad